Regiments of the Malta Garrison 42nd (Royal Highland — The Black Watch)

 5 Feb Headquarters Coy and the left half battalion moved from Pembroke Camp, to Fort Manoel.

 18 July The 42nd Royal Highlanders along with half a battalion of the 101st Regiment formed part of Lieutenant-General Sir Garnet Wolseley's Expeditionary Force to Cyprus.
-It embarked on HMS Himalaya on 18 July, and arrived at Cyprus on 23 July 1878.
+It embarked on HMS Himalaya on 18 July, and arrived in Cyprus on 23 July 1878.
 The total number of troops landed in Cyprus amounted to 2,643 British, and 5,015 Indian, including in the latter, one company of European artillery.
 They arrived at Larnaca on the 22 July 1878.
 The Indian contingent remained in Cyprus for a very short time before re-embarking for India.

 19 Nov 1878 The 42nd left Cyprus for Gibraltar after 120 days on the island.
 The men lived under canvas.
 Malaria was rife.
 Out of a strength of 727 men, there were 1258 admissions for disease with 12 deaths, or a rate of 1730/1000 for admissions, and 16.5/1000 for deaths.

-1886 The Black Watch (Royal Highlanders)
+The Black Watch (Royal Highlanders) Regiment

 The 1st/Royal Highlanders was stationed in Cottonera for 8 months.
 It had an average strength of 523 men.